 A core part of managing a team is to create opportunities for learning.
 Aside from evaluating the members’ performances, coaching is a vital part of training them to maximize their potential for improvement.
 Coachable and learning moments can happen at any time.
 An effective leader with strong coaching skills can leverage these and create a learning experience for both them and their members.

-Currently, managerial coaching is considered as an effective leadership practice (Ratiu et al., 2017).
+Currently, managerial coaching is considered an effective leadership practice (Ratiu et al., 2017).
 Experts say that it is a core part of an employee’s learning process.
 It also ensures that they are performing better and increasing their effectiveness in the organization.

 According to a Gallup survey, only 30% of employees strongly agree that they have someone at work who encourages their development.
 It highlights the demand for a leader who can guide employees and provide a roadmap for success.
 Yearly employee reviews can only go so far.
 Modern workers desire time, feedback, and motivation as these allow them to develop their skills.
 And leaders should be able to provide these.
+It may be through the form of motivational quotes for work, words of affirmation, or simply words of support.

 Another part of coaching is the ability of leaders to collaborate.
 It promotes strategic relationship building, open communication, information sharing, and a deeper understanding of workplace dynamics (O’Brien, Littlefield, & Goddard-Truitt, 2013).